 Exploring reasonable accommodations for neurodivergent employees also helps.
 Any accommodation you can make without too much trouble should be considered reasonable.
 For example, someone with ADHD may need more frequent breaks but do as much (or more) work as a neurotypical employee in the time between.
 At the end of the day, the most important thing is to look at employees as individuals.

-Learn More About Neurodiversity Today
+Learn More About Benefits of Neurodiversity Today